awconway/NUR1027-FALL-2019/chapters/11qualdesc.md

 1) Understand and critique qualitative descriptive design and its fundamental features and characteristics.

 2) Critically appraise and interpret findings from qualitative descriptive studies and consider relevance to practice.

-This week we will be to understand, as well as critique the qualitative descriptive approach and its key characteristics, and to consider the relevance and applicability of qualitative descriptives studies in our practice.

 # Key terms and concepts